 I live in Lethbridge with my spouse and 4 of our 6 children.
 I have a bachelor’s degree in drama and French.
 I’ve completed some coursework toward a second undergraduate degree, in political economy.
 I grew up in Regina, but graduated from high school in Abbotsford.
-Started married life in Surrey, and we moved to Lethbridge in 1998.
+We started married life in Surrey, and we moved to Lethbridge in 1998.

 On this site, I write daily news stories, focusing on municipal, provincial, and federal politics, specializing in investigative journalism and critical analysis from a leftist political lens.
 I also write regular editorials on general politics and social issues.